Honoring National Park Supporters—Encouraging Future Advocates

-Every year, Western National Parks Association honors individuals and organizations that spread awareness of WNPA and national parks, conduct exceptional research in parks, and engage the public in the national park ideals through high-quality educational and interpretive materials and programs, and make parks accessible and relevant to a diverse audience.
+Every year, Western National Parks Association honors individuals and organizations that spread awareness of WNPA and national parks, conduct exceptional research in parks, engage the public in the national park ideals through high-quality educational and interpretive materials and programs, and make parks accessible and relevant to a diverse audience.
 Meet our past honorees or browse the award, grant, and scholarship opportunities below.

 Edward B. Danson Award